Install the Player on Windows

-Note: The default browser for Broadsign Control Player installed on Windows OS is Internet Explorer (or "Edge" for Windows 10).
-You have the option of selecting Chromium.
-If you do, users will be able to see web content when the browser is in offline mode.
-For more information, see The HTML Tab.
+Note: Broadsign Control Player uses the Chromium browser.
+Chromium allows users to see web content when the browser is in offline mode.
+For more information, see HTML Content.

 Each system that will be used as a player needs to have a few changes made to its BIOS.
 To enter your system's BIOS press the Del key during boot up (it may also be the F1, F10 or another key depending on your system’s BIOS manufacturer).

 The BIOS settings that need to be configured are:

 - Select Allow power on after power fail (in case of a power failure).

 - Select the hard drive as the first boot device (to increase security and decrease boot time).

 - In the power savings settings, configure the BIOS such that the computer and screen never go into sleep mode.

 - Set the system so that it halts on no errors (so that it doesn't require a keyboard connected to boot).